-Monster Beverage Corp., (MNST) stock was brought to my attention yesterday as a potential investment due to its fast growth and increased share buyback program.
-I am going to take this stock as an example to illustrate why company management is often misguided when they buy back their own stock.
+Monster Beverage Corp., (MNST) stock was brought to my attention yesterday as a potential investment due to its fast growth and increased share buy back program.
+I am going to take this stock as an example to illustrate why company management is often misguided when they repurchase their own stock.

 If you are a shareholder, you generally welcome any share repurchase announcement.
 The math is simple, you think.

 If the company remains valued at the same level in the market, the less number of shares this value is divided by, the more the value of the remaining shares.
 It is a way of engineering a higher share price.

 What most investors forget to take into account is that the company is using its own cash up to buy these shares back.